marcelgo/infopark_kickstarter/README.md

 ## Testing

 There are two types of tests.
 First there are rspec tests of the Infopark Kickstarter engine.
-Those include tests for the dashboard and for all generators.
 You can run these tests by simply calling:

     $ rake spec